Home

 Main content

-In this project, transcranial direct current stimulation (tDCS) is studied as a possible novel treatment to reduce auditory verbal hallucinations in schizophrenia patients.
-In tDCS a very low electrical current (2mA) flows between two electrodes that are attached to the head.
+The “Stopp Stemmer” project began in 2016, funded by the faculty of psychology and the Trond Mohn Research Foundation.
+We used transcranial direct current stimulation (tDCS) as a potential novel treatment to reduce auditory verbal hallucinations in schizophrenia patients.
+In tDCS, a very low electrical current (2mA) flows between two electrodes that are attached to the head.
 It is non-invasive and not painful.
-Most of our participants report a tingling, sometimes itchy sensation only in the beginning and the very end of the stimulation.
-Patients will be treated with tDCS twice a day with 20 minutes each and a three hour break between the two sessions, for 5 consecutive days.
+Patients were treated with tDCS twice a day with 20 minutes each and a three-hour break between the two sessions, for five consecutive days.